kpluas21/Kevins-C-Library/README.md

 To view the most updated documentation, click on this [link](https://kpluas21.github.io/Kevins-C-Library/).

-Alternatively, if you have doxygen installed you can your own nice looking documentation using a single command.
+Alternatively, if you have doxygen installed you can generate your own nice looking documentation using a single command.
 From the main directory, simply type
 ```
 doxygen Doxyfile